Inspiration for holidays in Japan

 - See a Japanese kabuki dance drama

 So, what does this mean for you?
-That dream trip to Japan, you wanted to do, is back on.
+That dream trip to Japan, you wanted to do, will happen, it just depends when and if it is safe.

-So, join us and our special guest, Adelaide’s own Tony Pilkington, for an experience you will never forget.
+So, book your place and join us and our special guest, Adelaide’s own Tony Pilkington, for an experience you will never forget.

 Trevor & Juanita